DannyBoyNYC/newsela-project/readme.md

 ## Instructions

-Github will hose my API key if I push it so you'll have to copy and paste [this](http://daniel.deverell.com/newsela/shhh.txt) into the `.env` file.
+**IMPORTANT**: Github will hose my API key if I push it so you'll have to copy and paste [this](http://daniel.deverell.com/newsela/shhh.txt) into the `.env` file.
 (The keys will be deleted after review.)

 Run `$ yarn` and `$ yarn run dev` (or `npm` equivalents).